dwkd/Monaco/README.md

 Contains Dreamweaver-like color formatting for CFML  ..and a little nostalgia

 To install:
+CTRL+SHIFT+P -> search for the Coldfusion package by typing "Coldfusion" and install it Restart Sublime
 Paste "Monaco" folder in X:\PATH_TO_AppData_FOLDER\Sublime Text 2\Packages\

 To activate: